netreplica/nrx/README.md

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'
-    ./nrx --api https://demo.netbox.dev --site DM-Albany --dir demo
+    nrx --api https://demo.netbox.dev --site DM-Albany --dir demo
     ```

-5. If you have a CYJS file, run `./nrx --input cyjs --file <site>.cyjs --output clab` to create a Containerlab topology file from the CYJS graph you exported in the previous step.
+5. If you have a CYJS file, run `nrx --input cyjs --file <site>.cyjs --output clab` to create a Containerlab topology file from the CYJS graph you exported in the previous step.
 For example, run:

     ```Shell
-    ./nrx --input cyjs --file demo/DM-Albany.cyjs --templates templates --output clab --dir demo
+    nrx --input cyjs --file demo/DM-Albany.cyjs --templates templates --output clab --dir demo
     ```

 ## Cisco Modeling Labs example

-1. Run `./nrx --output cml` to export a topology graph from NetBox in CML format.
+1. Run `nrx --output cml` to export a topology graph from NetBox in CML format.
 See [How to configure](#how-to-configure) for details.
 Here is an example of running `nrx` to export a graph for NetBox Site "DM-Akron" from [NetBox Demo](https://demo.netbox.dev) instance:

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'
-    ./nrx --api https://demo.netbox.dev --templates templates --output cml --dir demo --site DM-Akron
+    nrx --api https://demo.netbox.dev --templates templates --output cml --dir demo --site DM-Akron
     ```

 2. Now you're ready to start the "DM-Akron" topology in CML.